MentorCoach is proud to announce the following exciting master class:

 8. ICF Coach Continuing Education

-This class is approved for thirteen hours of ICF CCEUs from the International Coach Federation for students meeting the class attendance requirement (See #10 below.)
+This class is approved for 13 hours of ICF CCEUs in Core Competencies from the International Coaching Federation (ICF) for students meeting the class attendance requirement (See #10 below.)
 There is a $20 fee for ICF CCEUs.

 9. CEs

-This class is also approved for thirteen hours of CEs (continuing education units) for Marriage and Family Therapists in California (BBS).
+This class is approved for 13 hours of CEUs (continuing education units) for Marriage and Family Therapists in California (CA BBS).
 The CE administration fee is $75.
+CEs for psychologists (APA) are not provided for this class.

-To receive credit for CEs, students must pay the CE fee and be present for eleven of the thirteen classes.
-(See #10, Attendance Requirements)
+To receive CEUs, students must pay the CEU fee and be present for 10.5 of the 13 class hours.
+(See #10, Attendance Requirements.)

-Note: The CE fee is $75 and applies only if you are a licensed mental health professional need CEs from BBS.
-Otherwise, when you register, indicate that you do not need to pay the CE fee by choosing the “Base Unit Price with NO CE’s” registration option.
+Note: The CE fee is $75 and applies only if you are a licensed mental health professional needing CEUs from the CA BBS.
+Otherwise, when you register, indicate that you do not need to pay the CEU fee by choosing the “Base Unit Price with NO CE’s” registration option.

 10. Attendance Requirements